sheehui/tp/docs/UserGuide.md

 of how to use our app.
 We have also included links to navigate around the user guide to allow easier access of related information.
 Some tips and tricks, as well as cautions are included throughout the guide to help you get more out of our application.
-Additionally, links back to the top of the page like below are present at the end of every section that bring you back to the start of our user guide.
+Additionally, links back to the top of the page like below are present at the end of every section.
 For easier navigation around this User Guide, we suggest using our table of contents together with these links to quickly find and access the information you need.

 This marks the end of the introduction.
 Click